open-contracting/kingfisher-process/docs/database.rst

 transform_from_collection_id
   The parent collection from which this collection is derived options
-  A JSON object for the `routing slip <https://www.enterpriseintegrationpatterns.com/patterns/messaging/RoutingTable.html>`__ pattern steps
+  A JSON object for the :ref:`process manager<integration-patterns>` pattern steps
   A JSON array with one or more of "upgrade", "compile", "check" data_type